CiscoISE/terraform-provider-ciscoise/docs/resources/network_access_dictionary_attribute.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on Network Access - Dictionary Attribute.
-  Create a new Dictionary Attribute for an existing Dictionary.
+  Create a new Dictionary Attribute for an existing Dictionary.Update a Dictionary AttributeDelete a Dictionary Attribute.
-    Update a Dictionary Attribute
-    Delete a Dictionary Attribute.
 ---

 # ciscoise_network_access_dictionary_attribute (Resource)

 It manages create, read, update and delete operations on Network Access - Dictionary Attribute.

-  Create a new Dictionary Attribute for an existing Dictionary.
+  - Create a new Dictionary Attribute for an existing Dictionary.
-  Update a Dictionary Attribute
+  - Update a Dictionary Attribute
-  Delete a Dictionary Attribute.
+  - Delete a Dictionary Attribute.

 ## Example Usage